 Sheena obtained her B.A. in Psychology at the University of Southern California.
 She obtained her Master of Art’s degree from Pepperdine University.
-She is currently in her 5th year of a doctoral program at California School of Professional Psychology working to obtain her Ph.D. in Clinical Psychology with an emphasis in the area of Multicultural Community Psychology.
-Sheena has recently completed her dissertation in which she studied the relationship between social networking and self-esteem.
+She obtained her Ph.D. in Clinical Psychology with an emphasis in the area of Multicultural Community Psychology at California School of Professional Psychology.
+Sheena completed her dissertation in which she studied the relationship between social networking and self-esteem.

 Sheena has been trained in Functional Family Therapy, an evidence-based practice that works to not only address the presenting problems of an individual, but also to heal the family.

 Sheena is a member of California Association of Marriage and Family Therapists and American Association of Marriage and Family Therapists.